No items found.

 This is a fun game where kids mark off different mindfulness activities as they complete them.
 It promotes various mindfulness practices and can be fun to encourage mindfulness in a group setting.

-Mindfulness questions encourage children to become more aware of their emotions, sensations, and surroundings.
-They foster self-awareness and promote understanding and expression of feelings.
-Here are ten mindfulness questions for kids:
+Mindfulness questions for kids promote self-awareness, understanding, and expression of feelings.
+Here are eight mindfulness questions for kids:

 1. How are you feeling right now?

-This question helps children identify and articulate their current emotions.
+This question helps children identify and articulate their current emotions and practice mindfulness.

 2. Where in your body can you feel these emotions?